Divyadevaki/CRUD_ReactViteApp/README.md

+Note:

+A React.js CRUD application integrated with an ASP.NET Core Web API for backend operations and database

+- This is Frontend App

+- Backend WebApi Application link: (https://github.com/Divyadevaki/mywebapicore.git)

 # React + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.